DrWhax/bd795ise/README.md

 Minisforum also has a questionable history of providing BIOS updates, so this might or might not happen...

+## Bifurcation

+Yes, it can do so, at least from 1.09: 8x8x 8x4x4x 4x4x4x4x.

+## SATA

+The BD795i SE doesn't have sata ports on the motherboard.
+If you want to use SATA drives, you can do so by using an M.2 PCIe to SATA card like this: https://www.amazon.es/dp/B0BCQ55NMB worked out of the box.

 ## Drivers for Windows

 The drivers can be found here: https://pc-file.s3.us-west-1.amazonaws.com/BD795i+SE/Driver/DRFXL_AMD_MINISFORUM_Drivers_x64_240825.zip